Skip to main content

 Natalie

-Diagnosis: Systemic lupus erythematosus (SLE)
+Diagnosis: Systemic Lupus Erythematosus (SLE)

 «The pain was gone.
 I burst into tears."